kodamail/imgtree/readme.txt

 ================================================================================
 2. Files in imgtree

-index_*.html
+sample_*.html
   Sample html files for browsing.
-You can use index_default.html as is.
+You can use sample_default.html as it is.

 cnf.gs
   Configurations.